Accepted Student FAQ

 Do you have a child who was recently accepted to an NHA school in Michigan?
 Read below for answers to frequently asked questions about what comes next.

-Important paperwork needed to enroll:
+Important paperwork needed to register:

 - Admissions Form